 Our 3 story townhouse is divided between a meditation and yoga space on the first floor and private living space – bedrooms, kitchen, living/dining room, washer/dryer – on the second and third floors.
 There is also a backyard with a beautiful garden and a firepit, a shaded deck off the second floor, a guest room, and a basement for storage.
 We are a short walk from a seasonal farmer’s market, restaurants and cafes, a couple neighborhood grocery stores and a number of bus lines (43,43,S2,S4) as well as the Columbia Heights metro station.

-We currently do not have any rooms available.
-If you would like to be alerted of a future opening, please send us an email at firstname.lastname@example.org.
+If you would like to be considered for the open room, please send us an email at firstname.lastname@example.org.

 Here are some things we’d be interested to know…